matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ## Redactions

 Relations may be redacted like any other event.
-In the case of `m.reaction` this removes the reaction from the message.
-In the case of `m.replace` it removes the edit version.
+In the case of `m.annotation` this removes the annotation from the message.
+In the case of `m.replace` it removes that edit revision.
 In the case of `m.reference` it removes the referencing event.

 In the UI, the act of redacting an edited message in the timeline should